4np/NPOKit/HOWTO-Command-Line.md

 and launch Xcode:

 ```
-open test.xcodeproj
+open foo.xcodeproj
 ```

 ## Add code to fetch programs

-Open `Sources/test/main.swift` for editing and replace it with the following code:
+Open `Sources/foo/main.swift` for editing and replace it with the following code:

 ```
 import Foundation